Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Methodological Challenges: Spectral Functions and Sign Problem Editors: Chris Allton and Christian Schmidt

 \subsection{QCD at Non-Zero Density: Combining Lattice and Functional Approaches\footnote{Prepared by Jan M. Pawlowski}}

 Lattice formulations of QCD are based on the formulation of Euclidean QCD on a discrete space-time lattice.
-The task of solving the the infinite-dimensional path integral is converted into controlling both, the thermodynamic and continuum limits of Monte-Carlo simulations of finite but high dimensional numerical integrals.
+The task of solving the infinite-dimensional path integral is converted into controlling both, the thermodynamic and continuum limits of Monte-Carlo simulations of finite but high-dimensional numerical integrals.
 Typically, these limits have a polynomial scaling of the numerical costs with the lattice size.
 However, simulations for real-time QCD, or finite chemical potential require the importance sampling of measures with complex actions, causing sign problems with potentially exponential scaling of the numerical costs that are hard to overcome.
-This has led to the common strategy for an indirect access to QCD at larger density: One simply extrapolates lattice results for a class of correlation functions, mostly the equation of state and higher order fluctuations of conserved charges, at vanishing, small and imaginary chemical potential to larger values by either Taylor expansions, Padé resummations or similar resummation schemes by also taking into account the universality class of the potential CEP.
+This has led to the common strategy for indirect access to QCD at larger density: One simply extrapolates lattice results for a class of correlation functions, mostly the equation of state and higher order fluctuations of conserved charges, at vanishing, small and imaginary chemical potential to larger values by either Taylor expansions, Padé resummations or similar resummation schemes by also taking into account the universality class of the potential CEP.
 This is a standard inverse problem, and as those encountered for the reconstruction of spectral functions or real-time correlation functions it is ill-conditioned.

 Diagrammatic functional approaches to QCD convert the task of solving the path integral into controlling the infinite hierarchy limit of the solution of a finite hierarchy of closed coupled integral (DSE) or integral-differential equations (fRG) of correlation functions.
-The numerical costs of this limit are related to the rapidly increasing number of diagrams at higher orders of the hierarchy as well as the linear rise of the interpolation dimension of momenta of higher order correlation functions.
-While apparent convergence and quantitative agreement with respective lattice results has been seen for many correlation functions in the vacuum and finite temperature, the systematic error control remains an intricate issue which is hard to control.
+The numerical costs of this limit are related to the rapidly increasing number of diagrams at higher orders of the hierarchy as well as the linear rise of the interpolation dimension of momenta of higher-order correlation functions.
+While apparent convergence and quantitative agreement with respective lattice results have been seen for many correlation functions in the vacuum and finite temperature, systematic error control remains an intricate issue that is hard to control.